apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

     ...
   });

-Authentication by principal and TGT cache
+Authentication by Principal and TGT Cache
 *****************************************

 Another typical usage of Kerberos authentication is using `kinit` to generate the TGT cache first, then the application